Military Financial Aid

 Through both of these bills, members of the military can complete programs at the undergraduate and graduate levels, Certificate programs, Diploma programs, on the job training, apprenticeship training, flight training, and Associate in Specialized Business/Technology Degree courses, as long as the programs are part of a school.

-Like Military Tuition Assistance, benefits from the G.I.
-Bills are not loans and do not need to be paid back.
-However, the G.I.
-Bills have an advantage over Military Tuition Assistance since they can cover housing and books, as well as tuition and fees.
+Like Military Tuition Assistance, benefits from the GI Bill® are not loans and do not need to be paid back.
+However, the GI Bill® has an advantage over Military Tuition Assistance since they can cover housing and books, as well as tuition and fees.
 However, students can not claim benefits from more than one bill.

 You should explore each of these options to make sure you’re selecting the best one for your program.